A Matterless Future Of Pets 2/3

 This is what we are trying to capture in the metaverse.

-Modern computer vision allows your hand to be detected and faithfully reconstructed in 3D space by your camera, which in turn allows us to give your AI companion an understanding of your physical presence.
+Modern computer vision allows your hand to be detected and faithfully reconstructed in 3D space by your camera, which in turn allows us to give your digital companion an understanding of your physical presence.

 In plain English - you can touch your pet.
 Although you may not be able to feel the animal, it can still respond to your touch.